bennColl-cs4387/maliks/README.md

 While the course was rewarding, it was not without its hurdles.
 The first major challenge was setting up the initial environment for a large project.
 Dependency mismatches and versioning issues delayed progress at times.
 Another challenge was understanding large codebases.
 Many open-source projects lack extensive documentation, requiring time and effort to fully understand the codebase.
 I wish I had explored testing frameworks more thoroughly to enhance the reliability of my contributions through unit, integration, and end-to-end tests.

 Moving forward, I would like to continue exploring open-source projects.
-In addition to continuing to contribute to the RustworkX library, I intend on contributing more to ML code spaces on top of Software Engineering.
-Again,I feel incredibly lucky to have had the opportunity to take this class as an undergraduate, as it has given me industry-similar experience and enhanced my github profile.
+I intend on contributing more to Machine Learning code spaces on top of Software Engineering.
+Again, I feel incredibly lucky to have had the opportunity to take this class as an undergraduate, as it has given me industry-similar experience and enhanced my github profile.

 ## Class Resources